 Tip 2: Don’t do it alone.
 If you can get a colleague or friend to support you, help encourage you, and keep you to your deadlines (self-imposed) then you’ll be better for it.
 I was lucky enough to have some great support from friends on Twitter, so a big ‘thank you’ to them (you know who you are!).

 Before doing anything else read the guidelines and associated files provided by ALT on the CMALT website, especially the Guidelines for CMALT candidates and assessors as this will be your go-to resource during the process.
 Now read it again.
 Everything you need is in there and each time you read it you’ll think of your work and evidence you can incorporate into your portfolio.

-Next I would recommend reading a few of the publicly available CMALT portfolios to see what other people have written and what kind of evidence they used, and how.
-Of course you’ll remember that each of us has a very different role and environment we work in, so each portfolio is going to be very individual and personal.
+Next, I would recommend reading a few of the publicly available CMALT portfolios to see what other people have written and what kind of evidence they used, and how.
+Of course, you’ll remember that each of us has a very different role and the environment we work, so each portfolio is going to be very individual and personal.
 I have listed a few of these on my CMALT page.